We implemented an important change to ALL our hosted websites a good few months ago. That being, adding a FREE SSL to all of our hosting packages.

-You’ve probably seen the acronym SSL or HTTPS flown around the internet the past few weeks and there’s a good reason for that which we’ll get to shortly.
+You’ve probably seen the acronym SSL or HTTPS flown around the internet the past few weeks and there’s a good reason for that.

-In this post we will reveal what an SSL is, why you need one and how to get one.
+In this post, we’ll reveal what an SSL is, why you need one and how to get one.

 Firstly, what is an SSL?

-In short, SSL stands for Secure Sockets Layer and is a level of encryption designed to help protect your website and your users from harmful attackers and malicious software.
+In short, SSL stands for Secure Sockets Layer and is a level of encryption designed to help protect your website and your visitors from harmful attackers and malicious software.

 Why do I need one?

 The most important reason is security.